This news was published on the WUAS website between August 2011 and November 2011

 “In those days there were no international classes for Chinese students! - I am so happy to now work in a truly international environment, after so many years of studying and working in a completely Dutch environment.
 I am also very pleased to hear that Wittenborg is going to organize a trip for students to go to Shanghai next year on an exchange programme with such renowned universities there.
 I would love to provide my expertise to help our University organize the trip.”

-Throughout the year and during all six lesson blocks, Wittenborg University arranges company excursions for all phase 1 and 2 business school students.
+Throughout the year and during all six lesson blocks, WUAS arranges company excursions for all phase 1 and 2 business school students.
 Special research assignments are handed out to establish the connection between the course modules of that block and the excursion.

 On November 2nd Wittenborg students visited Smurfit Kappa Zedek, an innovative packaging company whose customers include leading global companies such as Heineken, Philips, Unilever and Mars; brands that certainly sparks the students’ imagination!
 With course modules such as ‘Modern Principles of Marketing’ and ‘Procurement & Production’ the visit taps right into the core of the programme.

 MarQuinho dos Santos, phase 2 student: “On arrival we were